AbbasMurshid/Cybersecurity-Writeups/CTF_Writeups/Breaking_RSA/RSA_CTF_WriteUPS.md

 [Cybersecurity-Writeups/Tools/Fermat_Factorization.py at main · AbbasMurshid/Cybersecurity-Writeups](https://github.com/AbbasMurshid/Cybersecurity-Writeups/blob/main/Tools/Fermat_Factorization.py)

-# This code runs 3 methods: optimized calculation, basic method follow, and iteration (it helps to understand each step).
+**Note:This code runs 3 methods: optimized calculation, basic method follow, and iteration (it helps to understand each step).**

+OR

-Or use this snippet:
+## use this snippet:

 ```
 from math import floor, sqrt